-6. In those cases where a relevant representation has been received and not withdrawn, to discharge the Council's responsibility under the Gambling Act 2005 for determining the following: (i) application for a premises licence; (ii) application for the variation of a premises licence; (iii) application for a provisional statement under section 204 of the Act; (iv) application for a club gaming permit or club machine permit under sections 271 and 273 of the Act that it includes at least one of the Chair or Vice-chairs of the Committee, where possible.
-The Licensing Subcommittee will follow the Procedure Rules for licensing hearings when exercising these functions.
-7. To determine the following matters concerning the discharge by the Council of its licensing functions under the Gambling Act 2005: (i) an application for transfer of a premises following representations by the Gambling Commission; (ii) a review of a premises licence under section 201 of the Gambling Act 2005; (iii) whether to issue a counter notice to a temporary use notice under section 224 of the Gambling Act 2005; (iv) whether to cancel a gaming permit or club machine permit.
-No delegation To determine new applications for sex establishment licences.
-9. To carry out functions relating to health and safety at work (other than in the Council's capacity as an employer) set out in Regulation 2 and Schedule 1 of the Regulations.
-10. To determine discretionary licensing fees where objections to the proposed fees have been made, and these have not been withdrawn and are not considered frivolous or vexatious by the Head of Regulatory and Community SafetyServices , and provide for objectors to speak for up to five minutes at meetings of the Sub-committee.
+- 6. In those cases where a relevant representation has been received and not withdrawn, to discharge the Council's responsibility under the Gambling Act 2005 for determining the following: - (i) application for a premises licence; - (ii) application for the variation of a premises licence: - (iii) application for a provisional statement under section 204 of the Act: - (iv) application for a club gaming permit or club machine permit under sections 271 and 273 of the Act - 7.
+To determine the following matters concerning the discharge by the Council of its licensing functions under the Gambling Act 2005: - (i) an application for transfer of a premises following representations by the Gambling Commission; - (ii) a review of a premises licence under section 201 of the Gambling Act 2005; - (iii) whether to issue a counter notice to a temporary use notice under section 224 of the Gambling Act 2005; - (iv) whether to cancel a gaming permit or club machine permit. - 8.
+To determine new applications for sex establishment licences. - 9.
+To carry out functions relating to health and safety at work (other than in the Council's capacity as an employer) set out in Regulation 2 and Schedule 1 of the Regulations. - 10.
+To determine discretionary licensing fees where objections to the proposed fees have been made, and these have not been withdrawn and are not considered frivolous or vexatious by the Head of Regulatory and Community SafetyServices, and provide for objectors to speak for up to five minutes at meetings of the Sub-committee.